 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect the nominees Margaret Fitz Patrick, Patricia Martin, and Melvin Spigelman II directors until the 2027 annual meeting of stockholders or until their respective subsen elected or appointed.
-WITHHOLD 1 1.01 Margaret FitzPatrick FOR 1.02 Patricia Martin FOR 1.03 Melvin Spigelman, M.D.
+To elect the nominees Margaret FitzPatrick, Patricia Martin, and Melvin Spigelman, M.D. as Class II directors until the 2027 annual meeting of stockholders or until their respective successors have been elected or appointed.
+1.01 Margaret FitzPatrick FOR WITHHOLD FOR 1.02 Patricia Martin FOR 1.03 Melvin Spigelman, M.D.
 FOR 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent regi accounting firm for the fiscal year ending December 31, 2024. stered public For AGAINST ABSTAIN FOR 3.
-To approve the amendment and restatement of the certificate of incorporation to prexculpation of officers. rovide for the FOR NOTE: In their discretion, the proxies are authorized to vote upon such other busin brought before the Annual Meeting or any adjournments or postponements thereof Check here if you would like to attend the meeting in person Authorized Signatures - Must be completed for your instructions to be ex Please sign exactly as your name(s) appears on your account.
-If held in joi administrators, etc., should include title and authority.
-Corporations shou authorized officer signing the Proxy/Vote Form. int tenancy, all persons f Sic gnature (and Title if applicable) Date Signature (if held jointly) Date
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+FOR AGAINST ABSTAIN FOR 3.
+To approve the amendment and restatement of the certificate of incorporation to provide for the exculpation of officers.
+FOR NOTE: In their discretion, the proxies are authorized to vote upon such other business properly brought before the Annual Meeting or any adjournments or postponements thereof.
+Check here if you would like to attend the meeting in person.
+Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.